IHeartRadio Music Awards

-The iHeartRadio Music Awards is a music awards show that celebrates music heard throughout the year across iHeartMedia radio stations nationwide and on iHeartRadio, iHeartMedia's digital music platform.
-Founded by iHeartRadio in 2014, the event recognizes the most popular artists and music over the past year.
+The iHeartRadio Music Awards is an American music awards show that celebrates music heard throughout the year across iHeartMedia radio stations nationwide and on iHeartRadio, iHeartMedia's digital music platform.
+Founded by iHeartRadio in 2014, the event recognizes the most popular artists and music over the previous year.
 Winners are chosen per cumulative performance data, while the public is able to vote in several categories.

 The inaugural event was held on May 1, 2014, at the Shrine Auditorium in Los Angeles.
 Its first two years were broadcast live on NBC; from 2016 to 2018, it was simulcast on TBS, TNT and TruTV.
-The sixth annual iHeartRadio Music Awards were held on March 14, 2019, at Los Angeles' Microsoft Theater and was the first to air on Fox.
+Since the 2019 iHeartRadio Music Awards, the ceremony has aired on Fox.
 The trophy is manufactured by the New York firm Society Awards.

+Taylor Swift is the most awarded artist in the history of the iHeartRadio Music Awards, having won 34 awards between 2015 and 2025.

 Overview

 The nominations are based on results from the iHeartRadio Chart.
 It includes listener feedback and performance data, according to airplay; digital streaming data from the iHeartRadio platform, including sales, social, online video data and tags from BigChampagne and Shazam.
 The iHeartRadio Countdown, the two-hour weekly program, highlights the top 20 contemporary hit radio songs in the iHeartRadio Chart.
 The latter is supplied and compiled by Mediabase.
 In addition, every public-voting category (nine in 2018), includes social hashtags as the primary voting mechanism.